 Collisions are a leading cause of death and injury in Canada, and research shows that neighbourhoods with lower average incomes tend to see more pedestrians and cyclists injured in collisions.

-The Guelph Lab is working with Transportation Services (City of Guelph) and Geography, Environment and Geomatics (UofG) to develop and implement a Community Road Safety Strategy and Traffic Calming Policy in 2020 and 2021.
+The Guelph Lab worked with Transportation Services (City of Guelph) and Geography, Environment and Geomatics (University of Guelph) to incorporate equity into road safety policy in Guelph.